 Enable or disable Windows Defender's cloud and real-time protection

 One of the less visible features of Windows 10 is that Windows Defender offers improved security using cloud-based antivirus protection.
 When enabled, Windows Defender sends information to Microsoft about any problems it finds.
 This information is then used to gather more information about the problems affecting you and other users of Windows 10.
-With your help, Microsoft can develop new anti-malware signatures and fixes that will help deal with malware in a more effective manner.
-Here’s how to enable or disable the cloud-based protection and the real-time protection offered by Windows Defender in Windows 10:
+With your help, Microsoft can develop new anti-malware signatures and fixes that can help deal with malware more effectively.
+Here is how to enable or disable the Cloud-delivered protection and the real-time protection offered by Windows Defender in Windows 10:

-The first thing you have to do in order to be able to change the cloud and real-time scanning settings for Windows Defender is to open the Settings app.
-A fast way to do that is to click or tap on the Settings icon from the Start Menu .
-If you’d like to know all the ways in which you can launch Settings in Windows 10, read this article: 6 ways to open the Settings app in Windows 10.
+The first thing you have to do to be able to change the cloud and real-time scanning settings for Windows Defender is to open the Windows Security app.
+One easy way to do that is to click or tap on the Windows Security shortcut from the Start Menu.

-Step 2.
-Enable or disable real-time and cloud-based protection
+Step 3.
+Enable or disable Real-time and Cloud-delivered protection

-Once you’ve reached Windows Defender’s settings, on the right side of the window you’ll find an option called "Real-time protection" and another called "Cloud-based Protection” .
+On the next page of the app, you should find an option called "Real-time protection" and another one called "Cloud-delivered protection."

-“Real-time protection" is a feature of Windows Defender that “helps find and stop malware from installing or running on your PC” .
-It’s highly advisable to leave this option turned on, unless you have another antivirus product installed.
+The "Real-time protection" is a feature of Windows Defender that "locates and stops malware from installing or running on your device."
+It is highly advisable to leave this option turned on or set it to On if it is switched off.

-If you are highly concerned about your privacy, you may consider disabling these two settings.
-However, if security is more important to you, then leave both "Cloud-based Protection” and "Automatic sample submission" turned on.
+If you are highly concerned about your privacy, you may consider disabling the last setting.
+However, if security is more important to you, then leave both "Cloud-delivered protection" and "Automatic sample submission" turned on.

-As you can see, enabling the real-time and cloud-based protection features offered by Windows Defender in Windows 10 is really easy.
-We recommend that you leave both these settings turned on, as they will help Windows Defender protect you better against malware and other threats.
+As you can see, enabling the real-time and cloud-delivered protection features offered by Windows Defender in Windows 10 is easy.
+We recommend that you leave both these settings turned on, as they help Windows Defender protect you better against malware and other threats.
 If you are looking for more security related tips and tricks, also check the related articles we shared below.